 IMPORTANT: Summary does not equal analysis.
 Read between the lines and think about why the authors use specific literary devices to make a point and whether their choices were effective.

 Make use of our writing tips, and your American Dream essay will be unbeatable.
 If you need more help with this paper or any other piece of homework, you need only call for help.
 Our writers are always on standby, ready and waiting to take care of your papers.
-They can follow your notes and ideas or create an essay from scratch for you to make your own.
+They can follow your notes and ideas or write an essay from scratch for you to make your own.